-4.1 Conversational interactions
+3.1 Conversational interactions

 Typically, in CBD, one organises component interfaces (what they offer to and expect from the rest of the system) in ports, which include the protocols that regulate message exchange at those ports.
-In SRML, we have fixed the nature of the interactions and protocols followed by components and wires.
+In SRML, we have fixed the nature of the interactions and protocols followed by components and wires to reflect the typical business conversations that arise in SOC [7].
 We distinguish the following types of interactions:

 r&s The interaction is initiated by the co-party, which expects a reply.
 The co-party does not block while waiting for the reply. s&r The interaction is initiated by the party and expects a reply from its co-party.
-While waiting for the reply, the party does not block. rcv The co-party initiates the interaction and does not expect a reply. snd The party initiates the interaction and does not expect a reply. ask The party synchronises with the co-party to obtain data. rpl The party synchronises with the co-party to transmit data. t11 The party requests the co-party to perform an operation and blocks. prf The party performs an operation and frees the co-party that requested it.
+While waiting for the reply, the party does not block. rcv The co-party initiates the interaction and does not expect a reply. snd The party initiates the interaction and does not expect a reply. ask The party synchronises with the co-party to obtain data. rpl The party synchronises with the co-party to transmit data. tll The party requests the co-party to perform an operation and blocks. prf The party performs an operation and frees the co-party that requested it.